avabellaw/shark-quiz/readme.md

     From the homepage, you can click the leaderboard to view previous high scores.
 It's also displayed at the end of the quiz after you submit your score.

 ### Automatic Testing (unit tests)

-Automated testing helps create robust code that stays robust and helps you understand the code your writing before you write it.
+Automated testing helps create robust code that stays robust and helps you understand the code you're writing before you write it.
-Automated tests can also help with bug fixing unrelated problems.
+Automated tests can also help with bug-fixing unrelated problems.
 They give you confidence that the code is getting the desired result, in the intended way.
-If you are updating and implementing new features frequently, automated tests significantly reduce the risk of accidentally intriducing new bugs.
+If you are updating and implementing new features frequently, automated tests significantly reduce the risk of accidentally introducing new bugs.
 If a bug has been fixed before, and a test implemented afterwards, it's unlikely that bug will reappear in the same way.

-I had to setup Jest to work with JQuery by importing it.
+I had to set up Jest to work with JQuery by importing it.
 I found this [StackOverflow post](https://stackoverflow.com/questions/45948843/how-to-require-jquery-plugin-in-jest-test-file) explaining how.
 1. Add the following to the package.json file:
 ```
 "jest": {